Lanao del Sur's 2nd congressional district

 Lanao del Sur's 2nd congressional district is a congressional district in the province of Lanao del Sur that has been represented in the House of Representatives of the Philippines since 1987.
 It covers 22 municipalities bordering the southern shores of Lake Lanao, including those located on the Moro Gulf coast and the municipalities bordering Maguindanao del Norte.
-The district is currently represented in the 18th Congress by Yasser Balindong of the Lakas–CMD.
+The district is currently represented in the 20th Congress by Yasser Balindong of the Lakas–CMD (Lakas) and Serbisyong Inklusibo–Alyansang Progresibo (SIAP).